nkapliev/next-bus/README.md

   * add bus id input
   * README.md
   * Contribute instructions for other cities
+  * Try to follow "Contribute instructions for other cities" and add new api: Dublin trains api
 </p></details>
 <details>
   <summary>Todo</summary><p>
-  * Try to follow "Contribute instructions for other cities" and add new api: NYC/... api
   * about page in Chrome Web Store
+  * github descriptions
+  * github pages?
   * tests.
 Hmm should start with them next time :)
   * Google Analytics counter.
 (What is it for?)
   * Add FF, Safari, etc.